terabyte/sebot/api.md

 ### createQst

 Create a new question.
+The question will be created with no responses.
+The responses have to be added with createRsp.
 The text field is required.

 Input:

 	{
 		action: "createQst",
-		text: "[ text of the question ]"		// text of the question }
+		text: "Which god do you believe in?"		// text of the question }

 Output:

 	{
 		error: null,
-		qid: <ID>			// the id of the newly created question }
+		qid: <ID>			// the ID of the newly created question }